snazy/maxio-daily/README.md

 This project is licensed under the [Apache License v2](./LICENSE) (SPDX: `Apache-2.0`).
 Code of the MinIO project is and will not be included in this repository.

-MinIO and therefore the images published via this project are licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: `AGPL-3.0`).
+MinIO and the `mc` tool and therefore the images published via this project are licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: `AGPL-3.0`).

-Console, as a fork of the MinIO project, is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: `AGPL-3.0`).
+OpenMacIO object browser, as a fork of the MinIO project, is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: `AGPL-3.0`).

 When using the published images, please make sure to comply with the AGPL3 license.